 This will help you avoid a potential hit-and-run charge.
 It’s also good karma.
 If they hit your vehicle, you’d want other drivers to leave a note.

-A certain set of rules, or parking lot right of way laws, apply in parking lot accident situations in Ontario.
+A certain set of rules, or parking lot right-of-way laws, apply in parking lot accident situations in Ontario.
 These rules include :

 Parking lots are busy places.
 You need to pay attention at all times to avoid accidents.
 Here are some tips :

 Insurers treat Parking lot accidents just like any other type of accident.
-They use the same rules to determine who the cause of the accident is and they can impact your car insurance quotes if you are found to be at-fault.
+They use the same rules to determine who the cause of the accident is, and they can impact your car insurance quotes if you are found to be at-fault.

 Yes.
 Just like any other accident.
 You should always notify your company if you are involved in an accident in a parking lot.
 You are required to report all accidents to your insurer, even if you plan to pay for the damages out of pocket.